equalitie/BotHound/README.md

 * Make sure you filled "file_name" with the full path to a nginx log file.
 * Set "process" field to 1.

+## Jupyter Notebook
+The [Jupyter Notebook](http://jupyter.org/) is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+Notebook contains a list of cells (markdown, python code, graphs).
+Use Shift+Enter to execute a cell.
+You can fold/unfold the content of a cell using the left "arrow" key.

 # Sessions
 ## Session Computer
 The Session Computer calculates sessions for all the records in the incidents table containing "1" in the "Process" field.